wade-cheng/r-git-tutorial/source/tutorial/existing-repository.md

 # Existing Repository

 This page is useful if somebody has created a repository on GitHub for your team to use.
-Let's see some options for editing it.
+You'll do some setup and then be given a list of common editing options.

 ## Setup